awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

  A DB subnet group is a collection of subnets \(typically private\) that you create for a VPC and that you then designate for your DB instances\.
 A DB subnet group allows you to specify a particular VPC when you create DB instances using the CLI or API\.
 If you use the console, you can just choose the VPC and subnets you want to use\.
 Each DB subnet group must have at least one subnet in at least two Availability Zones in the AWS Region\.

-**Note**
- For a DB instance to be publicly accessible, the subnets in the DB subnet group must have an Internet gateway\.
-For more information about Internet gateways for subnets, go to [ Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the Amazon VPC documentation\.
+ For a DB instance to be publicly accessible, the subnets in the DB subnet group must have an internet gateway\.
+For more information about internet gateways for subnets, see [ Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the Amazon VPC documentation\.

-When you create a DB instance in a VPC, you must choose a DB subnet group\.
+When you create a DB instance in a VPC, make sure to choose a DB subnet group\.
 Amazon Aurora then uses that DB subnet group and your preferred Availability Zone to choose a subnet and an IP address within that subnet\.
 Amazon Aurora creates and associates an Elastic Network Interface to your DB instance with that IP address\.
 For Multi\-AZ deployments, defining a subnet for two or more Availability Zones in an AWS Region allows Amazon Aurora to create a new standby in another Availability Zone should the need arise\.
 You need to do this even for Single\-AZ deployments, just in case you want to convert them to Multi\-AZ deployments at some point\.

-In this step, you create a DB subnet group and add the subnets you created for your VPC\.
+In this step, you create a DB subnet group and add the subnets that you created for your VPC\.

-#### Console<a name="USER_VPC.CreateDBSubnetGroup.CON"></a>

 **To create a DB subnet group**